stevepetcu/code-dojo/diamond-kata/README.md

 <summary>Tip #3: Building the diamond</summary>

 ### Building the diamond
 Try to build the first "half" of the diamond (down to the &tau; character).
-Building the second half should be easy - it's (almost) a mirror of the first.
+Building the second "half" should be easy - it's (almost) a mirror of the first.
 </details>